 Restrictive covenants and other matters.
 The Credit Agreement requires us to comply with, among other things, (i) a minimum liquidity test requiring that we have unrestricted cash (as defined in the Credit Agreement) of not less than \$3.0 million at all times and (ii) a quarterly minimum total revenue covenant for the trailing twelve month period, which revenue threshold begins at approximately \$15.02 million for the twelve months ending June 30, 2021 and increases over time.
-We are currently in compliance with the minimum liquidity covenant and we expect that we will not be in compliance with the quarterly minimum total revenue covenant for the trailing twelve month period ending June 30, 2021.
-In June 2021, we obtained from the lenders a waiver of the quarterly minimum total revenue covenant for the twelve months ending June 30, 2021 and a waiver of any event of default resulting from non-compliance with the quarterly minimum total revenue covenant.
+We are currently in compliance with the minimum liquidity covenant but we were not in compliance with the quarterly minimum total revenue covenant for the trailing twelve month period ending June 30, 2021.
+In June 2021, we obtained from the lenders a waiver of the quarterly minimum total revenue covenant for the twelve months ending June 30, 2021 and a waiver of any event of default resulting from non-compliance with the quarterly minimum total revenue covenant for such test period.
+We are evaluating whether we will be in compliance with the quarterly minimum total revenue covenant for the twelve months ending September 30, 2021, and in the event we are not in compliance with the covenant for such test period, we expect to receive from our lenders a waiver of any event of default from such non-compliance.